Sam-Dragon/kafka-producer/kafka.md

 - Kafka is used for **asynchronous** communication
 - Majorly used for distributing messages across multiple other microservices
 - Follows **even-driven architecture**
-- It is publisher-subscriber model [pubsub model]
+- It is publisher-subscriber model [pub-sub model]
 - It is useful in scaling

 # Components